-For the years ended December 31, 2013 and 2012, \$16,450 and \$76,319, respectively, of temporarily restricted net assets were released from program restrictions.
+For the year ended December 31, 2014 there were no temporary restricted net assets released from program restrictions.
+For the year ended December 31, 2013 \$1,900 of temporarily restricted net assets were released from program restrictions.
 These expenditures are included in grants and pass-throughs on the statement of functional expenses and were properly used for various programs such as school related construction and the solar project.